ishine/prosody_gan/README.md

 Audio samples: [https://nqwu.github.io/prosodygan](https://nqwu.github.io/prosodygan)

 Due to copyright reasons, we cannot publicly release our training data or pre-trained models.
-This code is intended to help readers understand the specific implementation of the proposed methods.
 If you need to fully run the training pipeline, the following additional preparations are required:

 ## Data Preparation